vdim/yz/README.md

 * Grouping.

 ## Motivation
-We must allowed an user to getting any info about data domain of our project.
+We must allowed users of our project to getting any info about data domain.
 We did it.
 May be it will be usefull for you also.

 ## Installation